 Nevertheless, these pocket-sized pocket sharks did not get their common name for being petite.
 Instead, their name comes from pocket-like glands resting above their pectoral fins (the side fins that look like airplane wings).
 Scientists are unclear on the function of pocket glands.

 A relative to the pocket sharks, the taillight shark (Euprotomicroides zantedeschia), has a luminous pouch on their abdomens.
 Considering this cousin, it seems likely that pocket sharks glands would have the same bright idea.
-However, glowing shark experts, Dr. Julien M. Claes & Dr. Jérôme Mallefet, cannot even confirm whether or not these sharks glow.
+However, glowing shark experts, Dr. Julien M. Claes & Dr. Jérôme Mallefet, could not confirm whether or not these sharks glowed.
 This is a bit surprising considering that all of their relatives possess this characteristic.
 In human terms, not glowing is probably like being the black-sheep of your family… if your family is made up of sharks, that is.

-But thanks to this recent work from Dr. Grace and colleagues, these two little shark weirdos now have each other, sort of.
+But thanks to this recent work from Dr. Grace and colleagues which confirmed the pocket glands bioluminesce, these two little shark weirdos now have each other, sort of.
 Whereas the first discovered pocket shark was found in the Pacific Ocean off the coast of Chile, our new shark friend swims around the Gulf of Mexico; an ocean basin on the opposite side of the America continents.

 The species locale is also the inspiration for the pocket shark’s scientific and common names (akin to your legal name, then a nickname).
 When it came to the first pocket shark species, it was named in honor of the ichthyologist Dr. Nikolai Vasilevich Parin, Mollisquama parini.
 The new species however, is named after the Mississippi river, Mollisquama mississippiensis, You have been officially dared to say ‘mississippiensis’ five times fast!